ReneOlsthoorn/Ground/README.md

 interface for it.

 ### State of Ground : Alpha
-The Ground language is Alpha, so bugs and changes are plenty.
-Do not use the language if you look for a stable language.
+The Ground language is Alpha, so do not use the language if you look for a stable language.
 Ground is created to facilitate the production of compact high performance code.
 Ground will always be Alpha!

 ### Write your own language!
 The choices made in Ground might not be to your liking.
 Perhaps you want to use Go as the implementation language or